n0xturne/n0xturne.github.io/_posts/2024-06-03-Validation.md

 ## Summary

-While testing functionality of application on port 80 I found out that `country` parameter is vulnerable to SQL Injection.
-I was able to determine specific number of columns in the table using `ORDER` query.
-With this knowledge I was able to write files on web server via `SELECT INTO_OUTFILE`.
-I created `webshell.php` in the apache `webroot` and used URL encoded bash payload to get reverse shell on system.
-While enumerating system as user `www-data` I stumbled upon interesting file `/var/www/html/config.php`.
+While testing functionalities of application on port 80, I discovered that `country` parameter is vulnerable to SQL Injection.
+I was able to determine specific number of columns in the table by using `ORDER` query.
+With this knowledge, I was able to write files on web server via `SELECT INTO_OUTFILE`.
+I created `webshell.php` in the apache `webroot` and used `URL` encoded bash payload to get reverse shell on system.
+While enumerating system as user `www-data`, I stumbled upon interesting file `/var/www/html/config.php`.
 File contains credentials for `mysql` , so I tried to reuse this password and log in as user `root`.
-This proved to be valid password and I got access as `root`.
+This proved to be valid password and I got root access to the system.

 ___
 ## Reconnaissance